cyip92/HugeNumber/README.md

 # What
 Java library capable of representing unreasonably large numbers via a recursive floating point-style representation and a bit of cleverness with discarding numbers that don't matter any more.
-Probably capable of going up to 10 ↑↑ 100000000 or so (Knuth up-arrow notation).
+Probably capable of going up to 10 ↑↑↑ 3 or so (Knuth up-arrow notation).
 This necessarily results in a loss of precision for extremely large numbers, use at your own risk!

 Currently only guaranteed to work well with large positive numbers and is in general very much a work in progress.
-Anything above 10 ↑↑ 1000000 remains untested for now as there isn't a good way right now to make any numbers much bigger.
+Anything above 10 ↑↑ 1000000 remains untested.

 # How